 Cryosat was the first Earth Explorer satellite to be launched, but the original Cryosat spacecraft was lost in a launch failure on 8 October 2005.
 Owing to the importance of Cryosat for the worldwide scientific community, a plan to recover the Cryosat mission, by building the Cryosat 2 satellite, including redundant SIRAL instrument was developed.
-The launch of Cryosat 2 is planned for November 2009 on a Dnepr launch vehicle, most likely from Balkinour.
+The launch of Cryosat 2 is planned for November 2009 on a Dnepr launch vehicle from Baikonur.

-2.5.1 Project status
+2.4.1 Project status